When it comes to finding ways to make extra money Australia really is the lucky country.

 Data entry jobs can be found in loads of industries.
 You’ll find hundreds of opportunities on Seek.com.au

-8. Work retail in the weekends
+18. Work retail in the weekends

 Retail work is the ideal way to make extra money in Oz.

-I worked at a huge electronic retailer every weekend (yup, I worked 7 days a week at the peak of my debt payoff journey) and a couple of late nights after my corporate gig was finished for the day.
+After Christmas was over I worked every weekend (yup, I worked 7 days a week at the peak of my debt payoff journey) and a couple of late nights after my corporate gig was finished for the day.

 It was hard, sure, but the penalty rates (especially on Sundays) eased the pain a little and working my butt off meant I wasn’t out partying or shopping.